fn1983/MarvelCharacters/README.md

 ## _Dependencies_
 - Hippolyte: Stub network calls for testing
 - Lottie: Animations
-- SDWebImage: Remote image download/cache management
+- Kingfisher: Remote image download/cache management

 ## _Next steps_
 - Add persistency to reduce the API requests, maybe with some rules to keep updated the information